Kremlin accuses Ukrainian saboteurs of attack inside Russia

 When he ordered the invasion, the Russian leader vowed to “denazify” Ukraine, alleging falsely that radical neo-Nazi groups dominate the country led by a Jewish president.
 Kyiv and its Western allies dismissed his assertion as a bogus cover for an unprovoked act of aggression.

-Ukraine’s military intelligence representative, Andrii Cherniak, saw the Russian claims as evidence that Moscow is facing what Kyiv says is an uprising among its own disgruntled people.
+Ukraine’s military intelligence representative, Andrii Cherniak, saw the Russian claims as evidence that Moscow is facing an uprising among its own disgruntled people.

 “This was done by the Russians; Ukraine has nothing to do with it,” he told The Associated Press.